 iMediaEthics asked Deutsch where he met the men, if the men offered their stories unsolicited or if he found them and requested an interview, how he fact checked their identities given there is no record of him filing a media request with NYPD, why he described them as jailbirds given Central Booking is not a jail.
 We also asked if he had reason to doubt that the two perps were not only somehow able to recognize who the bad cop being booked was, but also allowed to verbally harass the former NYPD member in front of other men and women in blue, and then be willing to brag about it to Deutsch, a Daily News crime reporter, when it could potentially impact their own cases.
 Deutsch did not respond.

-Today, after Deutsch published his second post, iMediaEthics again wrote to the HuffPost, this time to ask if it was aware of the results of Newsday’s investigation into Deutsch or if it will review his posts before publication.
+Today, after Deutsch published his second post on HuffPost, iMediaEthics again wrote to the HuffPost, this time to ask if it was aware of the results of Newsday’s investigation into Deutsch revealing 109 unconfirmed sources, or if the HuffPost will review his posts before publication.

 This post is being updated as this is a breaking news story.